-God's character is bound up in this promise, that all who receive forgiveness of sins will receive the gift of the Holy Spirit.
-The Holy Spirit is not only given to the eleven sat around the table, but to all who believe, including many in distant far-off lands, those who are also called to obey the gospel message.
-If the news of the gospel has come to you, and you sincerely believed and turned your life over to Christ, the moment you believed you were sealed with the promised Holy Spirit.
-Paul, the apostle, also writes of the promise given to all believers:
+God's character is bound up in this promise that all who receive forgiveness of sins will receive the gift of the Holy Spirit.
+The Holy Spirit is given to the eleven who sat around the table and to all who believe, including many in distant, far-off lands who are also called to obey the Gospel message.
+If the news of the Gospel has come to you, and you sincerely believe and turn your life over to Christ, you are sealed with the promised Holy Spirit the moment you believe.
+The Apostle Paul also wrote of the promise given to all believers:

-And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
+And you also were included in Christ when you heard the message of truth, the Gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God's possession-to the praise of his glory (Ephesians 1:13-14).